MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/glossary.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-When you're working with Microsoft [!include[pn-dyn-365-guides-preview](../includes/pn-dyn-365-guides-preview.md)], you might find this glossary of terms helpful.
+When you're working with [!include[cc-microsoft](../includes/cc-microsoft.md)] [!include[pn-dyn-365-guides-preview](../includes/pn-dyn-365-guides-preview.md)], you might find this glossary of terms helpful.

 ## 3D parts
 3D content that you assign to a step to support that step.
 You assign 3D parts in the PC application, and then place the holograms in a real-world environment in HoloLens Author mode.